 2 - Your very first felt mouse... do you still have it?
 And how do you look back on it now?

-Yes, definitely!
-See the picture — I think this is my second felting project ever.
-The first one was a kind of weird hedgehog, haha.
+Yes, absolutely!
+See the photo—I think this is my second felting project ever.
+The first was a kind of weird hedgehog, haha.
 In retrospect, this mouse looks more like a crazy bear, but I was so proud of it.
-I loved discovering what you can make with wool and that feeling — learning and seeing something new emerge under your hands — was immediately addictive.
+I loved discovering all the things you can make with wool, and that feeling—learning something new and seeing it unfold under your hands—was instantly addictive.

 3 - What's the nicest thing a customer has ever said or done to you?

-I regularly receive photos from customers who have just finished their first felt project.
-With a proud smile and their self-made mouse or frog in the picture.
-I find that so nice: recognizing that happy feeling of your very first successful craft.
-I also get a lot of reactions on Facebook.
-Sometimes super funny - someone once wrote about the package of Sunny the mouse , with his yellow scarf: "Nice package, but I hate yellow."
-I offered to send this lady a different color felt.
-She was very happy with her package.
+I regularly receive photos from customers who have just finished their first felting project.
+They all smile proudly, their homemade mouse or frog in the picture.
+I love that: recognizing that happy feeling of your very first successful craft.
+I also get a lot of comments on Facebook.
+Sometimes they're hilarious—someone once wrote about Sunny the Mouse 's kit, with his yellow scarf: "Nice kit, but I hate yellow."
+I offered to send this woman a different color of felt.
+She was absolutely thrilled with her kit.

-4 - Suppose you have a free afternoon without obligations.
-What do you like to do most (and can Harry come along)?
+4 - Imagine: you have a free afternoon with no obligations.
+What would you most like to do (and can Harry come along)?

-A free afternoon without obligations… does that even exist?
-With three daughters, a job and a creative webshop, there is always something to do.
-Two of my girls are in a ski competition team, so that also takes up quite some time.
-But when I do have some time, I prefer to felt myself.
-It really remains my favourite hobby.
-It is so special that you can make a complete animal from a tuft of wool.
-And while I am at it, I often make something miniature to go with it, so that it looks nice in the photo.
-Harry likes to lie on his back next to me in my workroom with his 4 paws in the air.
-Lovely!
+A free afternoon without obligations... is that even possible?
+With three daughters, a job, and a creative webshop, there's always something to do.
+Two of my girls are on a ski racing team, so that takes up quite a bit of time.
+But when I do have some time, I love to felt myself.
+It truly remains my favorite hobby.
+It's so special that you can create a complete animal from a single piece of wool.
+And while I'm at it, I often make something miniature to go with it, so it looks nice in photos.
+Harry likes to lie on his back next to me in my workroom with all four paws in the air.
+Wonderful!

-5 - You have made something beautiful out of a difficult period.
-What did you learn the most from that?
+5 - You turned a difficult period into something beautiful.
+What did you learn most from that?

-Making something with my hands, thinking up something new — that gives me so much energy and satisfaction.
-And it is so special that I can now inspire others with it.
+Making something with my hands, inventing something new—that's what gives me so much energy and satisfaction.
+And it's so special that I can now inspire others with it.

 6 - Which product from your webshop are you secretly most proud of and why?

 Then I have to mention the starter kits .
-At first I almost didn't dare: who is waiting for my explanation?
-Can I convey that well?
-But I just started doing it - and the reactions were so warm.
+At first, I almost didn't dare: who would want my explanation?
+Can I even convey it well?
+But I just went for it—and the reactions were so warm.
 People really enjoy starting their new hobby with my kits.
-That still touches me.
-Every time someone tells me how nice it was to start with it, I think: you see, it can just be simple.
+That still resonates with me.
+Every time someone tells me how much fun it was to start, I think: see, it can just be simple.

 7 - You also give workshops.
-What is the funniest or most memorable moment you experienced there?
+What's the funniest or most memorable moment you've experienced there?

-I honestly thought that workshops would feel a bit like work, but that is not the case at all.
-It is so much fun to see how everyone makes something beautiful in their own way.
-And it is always fun — everyone comes with a desire.
-The best one was probably a workshop at a group of women's homes.
-We were going to make the bunny, and well... in the beginning you make the body in a straight shape.
-You have to fold it in half later, so that it becomes a body with a head.
-But in that first stage it looked like an eggplant.
+I honestly thought workshops would feel a bit like work, but that's not the case at all.
+It's so much fun to see how everyone creates something beautiful in their own unique way.
+And it's always fun—everyone comes with a passion.
+The most fun was probably a workshop at a group of women's homes.
+We made the bunny, and well... at first, you make the body straight.
+Later, you have to fold it in half, so it becomes a body with a head.
+But in that first stage, it looked like an eggplant.
 Or actually... well, a penis.
-You understand: I only heard dirty jokes for the rest of the afternoon.
-A group of teenage boys is nothing compared to this — these ladies were so funny, I have rarely laughed so much.
+You get the idea: I only heard dirty jokes the rest of the afternoon.
+A group of teenage boys is nothing compared to this—these ladies were so funny, I've rarely laughed so much.

 8 - If you could felt a fantasy animal that represented your character, what would it look like?

-Phew… Tough question!
-I’m a big Lord of the Rings fan, so I’m thinking something Hobbit-esque.
+Phew... tough question!
+I'm a huge Lord of the Rings fan, so I'm thinking something Hobbit-esque.
 Something small, cozy with messy curls and a big teapot.
-A fantasy creature that likes to craft in slippers — and yet secretly has big plans.
+A fantasy creature who prefers to craft in his slippers—and yet secretly has big plans.

-For me it all starts with the right materials.
-I often see people who start with a €2 package from Chinese webshops… and there is not even real wool in it, but some kind of synthetic stuff and no explanation.
-Then it just doesn't work out well, and then you quickly think that you can't do it.
-But that is not true.
-Be a little kind to yourself.
-You don't expect yourself to be the new Van Gogh at your first painting lesson.
-It doesn't have to be perfect - if it makes you happy, then it is a good success.
+For me, it all starts with the right materials.
+I often see people starting with a €2 kit from Chinese webshops… and it doesn't even contain real wool, but some kind of synthetic stuff and no instructions.
+Then it just doesn't work out well, and you quickly think you can't do it.
+But that's not true.
+Be kind to yourself.
+You don't expect yourself to be the next Van Gogh in your first painting lesson.
+It doesn't have to be perfect—if it makes you happy, it's a success.

 10 - Finally, what are your dreams for The Wool Family?
-What is your biggest wish for the future?
+What's your biggest wish for the future?

 My dream is to turn The Wool Family into a social enterprise.
-Something with which I not only help people to be creative, but also give something back.
-At the moment I am in talks with a social workshop to see if they can help with packing the packages.
-In addition, I am working on a kind of basic book about needle felting.
-Of course, a lot already exists, but I want to make something in Dutch, with all the patterns of The Wool Family together.
-But first… the pattern of the fox is finally coming.
+Something where I not only help people be creative, but also give something back.
+I'm currently talking to a sheltered workshop to see if they can help with packing the parcels.
+I'm also working on a basic needle felting book.
+Of course, there's already a lot out there, but I want to create something in Dutch, using all of The Wool Family's patterns together.
+But first... the fox pattern is finally coming.
 So many people are looking forward to it!

 From a tuft of wool to a warm world

-The Wool Family is not just a webshop, it is a small creative universe where dreams from needle felting are born.
-Whether you are starting with Sunny the mouse or already have big felting plans — here you will find the materials, the courage and a smile on your face.
+The Wool Family isn't just an online store; it's a small creative universe where needle felting dreams come to life.
+Whether you're just starting out with Sunny the mouse or already have grand felting plans, you'll find the materials, the courage, and a smile on your face here.

 And Manon?
-She continues to dream.
-Of a social felt empire with room for others, a book full of inspiration and (spoiler alert!) a fox that everyone wants to make.
+She's dreaming more.
+Of a social felting empire with space for others, a book full of inspiration, and (spoiler alert!) a fox that everyone wants to make.
 Are you ready to try something new?
 Dive into the world of The Wool Family and discover how a little wool can make your day a little softer.

 Interesting?
 Share with someone: